 The Company has adopted a Diversity Policy, a copy of which is available on our website.
 This policy outlines the Company's commitment to diversity in the workplace and the provision of a work environment that is free from discrimination and promotes equal opportunity for all.
-We promote an inclusive workplace where employee differences in areas like gender, age, culture, disability and lifestyle choice are valued.
-The company has a diverse mix of employees with the appropriate qualifications for roles within the current business.
+We promote an inclusive workplace where employee differences in areas like gender, age, culture, disability, and lifestyle choice are valued.
+The Company has a diverse mix of employees with the appropriate qualifications for roles within the current business.

 The policy does not include measurable objectives for achieving gender diversity.
-The board has considered setting gender diversity targets, but the Company only has a small number of employees.
+The Board has considered setting gender diversity targets, but the Company has an insufficient number of employees to make such targets practical.
 As the Company increases its number of employees, it will re-examine its approach having regard to its scale and resources.

-As at 31 December 2020, the Company had the following gender diversity:
+As of 31 December 2022, the Company had the following gender diversity:

 Female Representation

-2020 2019
+2022 2021

-Board 43% 50%
+Board (excluding CEO/ED) 20% 50%

-Senior Leadership Team 0% 25%
+Senior Leadership Team 50% 25%

-Total workforce 45% 53%
+Total workforce 61% 54%